nf-core/configs/docs/pipeline/rnaseq/sbc_sharc.md

 To use, run nextflow with the pipeline using `-profile sbc_sharc` (note the single hyphen).

-This will download and launch the sarek specific [`sbc_sharc.config`](../../../conf/pipeline/rnaseq/sbc_sharc.config) which has been pre-configured with a setup suitable for the [University of Sheffield ShARC cluster](https://docs.hpc.shef.ac.uk/en/latest/index.html) and will automatically load the appropriate pipeline-specific configuration file.
+This will download and launch the rnaseq specific [`sbc_sharc.config`](../../../conf/pipeline/rnaseq/sbc_sharc.config) which has been pre-configured with a setup suitable for the [University of Sheffield ShARC cluster](https://docs.hpc.shef.ac.uk/en/latest/index.html) and will automatically load the appropriate pipeline-specific configuration file.

 Example: `nextflow run nf-core/rnaseq -profile sbc_sharc`